RasSved/Group-7/README.md

 This projects is a prototype of a portal used for communication between customers, service providers and Husqvarna, the manufacturer of lawnmowers.
 The prototype is supposed to demonstrate a proof of concept for husqvarna and give ideas to potentially use in a fully developed system.
 It strives to reduce the amount of administration needed in the process by giving a framework for customers and service providers to send request to husqvarna that are to be handled by any method of the manufacturers choice.
 These are then either resolved by husqvarna or sent to a service provider as a service ticket to handle.

+The content of the project can be further improved in several ways.
+One is to complete project according to statechart and databaseschema

 ## Built with

 Python-flask